techidaily/site-location-social/source/_posts/how-to-change-your-vivo-y27s-location-on-life360-without-anyone-knowing-drfone-by-drfone-virtual-android.md

 ![Safe download](https://images.wondershare.com/drfone/article/2022/05/security.svg)safe & secure

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Lp78eFEGwVU?si=-4orJBLvJJrggCJ2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 3 Things You Must Know about Fake Snapchat Location On Vivo Y27s

 You must know that many social media platforms could track your location.
 And Snapchat is one of the social media platforms that easily tracks your location and use this information to improve its features and services.
 But many people concern about their privacy when using social media apps.
 If in case if you do not want Snapchat to track our location, then a fake Snapchat location could perfectly meet your needs.